HamletDuFromage/DumpEmuMMC2NSP/README.md

 2. Cut the emuMMC "Nintendo" folder (typically located in \emuMMC\RAW1) and paste it at the root of your SD card.

 #### Setup SwitchSDTool
-1. Copy prod.keys in to where you extracted SwitchSDTool and rename it to "keys.txt".
+1. Copy prod.keys to the folder where you extracted SwitchSDTool, and rename it to "keys.txt".
 2. Open SwitchSDTool (f it returns an error, make sure .NET Framework 4.7.1 is installed).
 3. Click on "Select SD Folder".
 Choose the Drive that the SD is mounted to.
 4. Click on "Select System Path".
 Choose the drive letter you mounted the SYSTEM partition on.
 (A: drive by default).
 5. Click on "Select Decryption Path".
-Choose where you want the decrypted NCAs to be (creating a new NCA folder is recommended).
+Choose where you want the decrypted NCAs to be (creating a new "NCA" folder is recommended).
 6. Click on "Select NSP Output Path".
-Choose where you want your NSP dumps to be saved(creating a new NSP folder is recommended).
+Choose where you want your NSP dumps to be saved(creating a new "NSP" folder is recommended).
 7. Get the "eticket_rsa_kek" value (Google it if you don't have it in keys.txt).
 8. Click on "Find SD Key".
 The log should say "SD Key Loaded".
 9. Click on "Load RSA KEK".
 The log should say "RSA Key extracted successfully from PRODINFO.bin".